olidacombe/ConfQL/README.md

 ## Special Directives

-The yaml file use case threw up a common pattern where there's an array of objects represented by a dictionary of yaml files, each representing one object, each file name essentially representing a field.
+The yaml file use case threw up a common pattern where there's an array of objects represented by a directory of yaml files, each representing one object, each file name essentially representing a field.

 E.g.